-Dr. Michele Johnson is the chancellor and chief executive officer (CEO) of the Pierce College District, and reports to the Board of Trustees, and serves as secretary to the Board, not as an ex officio member nor chair of the Board.
+Dr. Michele Johnson is the chancellor and chief executive officer (CEO) of the Pierce College District, and reports to the Board of Trustees.
+As listed in Board Policy 1.33 Board Organization and Responsibilities, the chancellor and CEO serves as secretary to the Board of Trustees without a vote.

-The Board delegates to Dr. Johnson the authority and responsibility for interpreting Board policy into administrative action and administering and operating the district.
-Dr. Johnson's goals are reviewed during the Board's summer retreat work session and are foundational for the chancellor's annual performance evaluation.
-Dr. Johnson will be retiring December 2022.
+The board delegates to Dr. Johnson the authority and responsibility for interpreting board policy into administrative action and administering and operating the district.
+Dr. Johnson's goals are reviewed during the board's summer retreat work session and are foundational for the chancellor's annual performance evaluation.
+Dr. Johnson will be retiring in December 2022.
 The search for the next chancellor and CEO is underway.